 When I started traveling I learned to build websites off YouTube and Google and began building websites without coding for cafes to make ends meet while traveling.
 This article will teach you everything you need to know so you can do the same and be able to build basic websites for cafes, hotels and other small businesses.
 Actual business owners can also use this guide to build your own website without coding.

 It doesn’t require you to know any code or programming to build a website, just the ability to follow basic steps according to the pictures!

 I’m not getting into technicalities of building a website, I’m just going to give you actual actionable steps you will need to produce results and build a website.
 Before you go any further…just want to let you know that, This FREE guide is going to be better than most of the paid courses you will find so be kind and hit share if this guide benefited you, Cheers Jeremy!

-If you want to start a blog, I have another guide on How To Start A Travel Blog And Make Money with blogging specific information for blogging as this guide is geared more towards small businesses websites.
+If you want to start a blog, I have another guide on How To Start A Blog And Make Money with blogging specific information for blogging as this guide is geared more towards small businesses websites.

 How To Build A Website Without Coding Using WordPress

 We are going to be using a framework called WordPress in this guide.
 WordPress powers over 25% of the internet’s websites, hell this website is built without coding using WordPress and even sites like Forbes, BBC etc use them.
 However I’m not talking about WordPress.com, that’s something different, we are using the open source version of it as we don’t have the freedom to do whatever you want on WordPress.com also if you build a site on WordPress, you don’t own it and they can take it down anytime they feel like it.
 Seriously, read their terms and conditions.